 Further down the main road is Blackbird Cafe, which is also open for breakfast and lunch from Thursday to Monday.
 My dog was quite impressed with their “dog’s bar” when we passed by, sampling all three water bowls!
-I also spotted dogs water bowls outside the Bright Cafe and Food Wine Friends on Ireland Street.
+I also spotted dog water bowls outside Food Wine Friends on Ireland Street.

 Dog-Friendly Accommodation in Bright

 When visiting in November, we found the camping rates on the high side, compared to other destinations such as Beechworth.
 We stayed at Riverview Caravan park in Porepunkah, one of the parks offering unpowered camping sites.
 It’s a peaceful spot along the Buckland River.

 There’s also plenty of holiday cottages available to rent in Bright, some of which permit pets to stay with you.
 One popular pet-friendly option is BlueMill Bright.
 They offer four accommodation options: BlueMill Cottage, BlueMill Lodge, BlueMill Escape (which combines together the Cottage and Lodge) and the older but large Old Mill Park.
 All the house are pet-friendly for a small fee, with generally two dogs permitted per house.

 If you don’t need as large a property, instead consider Tyntynder Garden Cottages on the edge of Bright.
 They have multiple cottages on offer, each with two bedrooms, a wood-burning fire and an individually fenced yard.
 They’ve won multiple awards for pet-friendliness, with pets allowed inside.
 Enquire directly for additional fees and rules.